Boom5426/Awesome-Phenotypic-Drug-Discovery/README.md

-# Awesome-Deep-Learning-in-Spatial-Transcriptomics
+# Awesome-Gene-Expression-Prediction-Methods-based-Histology-Images
-Awesome Deep Learning Methods in Spatial Transcriptomics
+Awesome Gene Expression Prediction Methods based Histology Images

 If you have any problems, suggestions or improvements, please submit the issue or PR.